-Because water crosses plasma membranes in the body via passive osmosis, loss of the major extracellular cation (Na) quickly results in water loss from the ECF space as well.
-In this way, Na loss always causes water loss.
-However, depending on many factors, serum Na concentration can be high, low, or normal in volume-depleted patients (despite the decreased total body Na content).
-ECF volume is related to effective circulating volume.
-A decrease in ECF (hypovolemia) generally causes a decrease in effective circulating volume, which in turn causes decreased organ perfusion and leads to clinical sequelae.
-Common causes of volume depletion are listed in Common Causes of Volume Depletion.
+Because water crosses plasma membranes in the body via passive osmosis, loss of the major extracellular cation (sodium) quickly results in water loss from the extracellular fluid (ECF) as well as from intracellular (ICF) spaces.
+In this way, sodium loss always causes water loss.
+However, depending on many factors, serum sodium concentration can be high, low, or normal in volume-depleted patients (despite the decreased total body sodium content).

-When fluid loss is < 5% of ECF (mild volume depletion), the only sign may be diminished skin turgor (best assessed at the upper torso).
-Skin turgor may be low in elderly patients regardless of volume status.
+When fluid loss is < 5% of ECF volume (mild volume depletion), the only sign may be diminished skin turgor (best assessed at the upper torso); note that skin turgor may be low in older patients regardless of volume status.
 Patients may complain of thirst.
-Dry mucous membranes do not always correlate with volume depletion, especially in the elderly and in mouth-breathers.
+Dry mucous membranes do not always correlate with volume depletion, especially in older patients and in mouth-breathers.
 Oliguria is typical.

 When ECF volume has diminished by 5 to 10% (moderate volume depletion), orthostatic tachycardia, hypotension, or both are usually, but not always, present.
 Also, orthostatic changes can occur in patients without ECF volume depletion, particularly patients deconditioned or bedridden.
 Skin turgor may decrease further.

-When fluid loss exceeds 10% of ECF volume (severe volume depletion), signs of shock (eg, tachypnea, tachycardia, hypotension, confusion, poor capillary refill) can occur.
+When fluid loss is > 10% of ECF volume (severe volume depletion), signs of shock Shock Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
+Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more (eg, tachypnea, tachycardia, hypotension, confusion, poor capillary refill) can occur.

 Volume depletion is suspected in patients at risk, most often in patients with a history of inadequate fluid intake (especially in comatose or disoriented patients), increased fluid losses, diuretic therapy, and renal or adrenal disorders.